 The working watermill at Acorn Bank

-Tucked away between the trees and the Crowdundle Beck, the watermill is only a short walk away from the entrance and the house.
+Tucked away between the trees and the Crowdundle Beck, the watermill is only a short walk from the gardens and well worth seeing on your visit.

 There has been a watermill at Acorn Bank for hundreds of years.
 The first mention is made in 1323 when the estate passed to the Knights Hospitaller, however the present building dates from the early 19th century.